microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/segmentation/segment_basemap.md

   sources:
     user_input: Time range and geometry of interest.
     prompts: ExternalReferences to the point and/or bounding box prompts.
-These are GeoJSON with coordinates, label (foreground/background) and prompt id (in case, the raster contains multiple entities that should be segmented in a single workflow run).
+These are GeoJSON with coordinates, label (foreground/background) and prompt id (in case the raster contains multiple entities that should be segmented in a single workflow run).
   sinks: